crewAIInc/crewAI/README.md

 ## Contribution

-CrewAI is open-source and we welcome contributions.
-If you're looking to contribute, please:
+Syzygi is open-source and we welcome contributions.
+If you're looking to contribute, please: info@ai-hive.net

 - Fork the repository.
 - Create a new branch for your feature.